 - 9.1 As described under Principle 8: Settlement Finality, HKCC conducts money settlements in HKD, RMB, USD, EUR and JPY with HKCC Participants through Settlement Banks.
 In Hong Kong, only HKD is settled in central bank money across the books of HKMA.
-Because HKCC is not an HKMA licensed bank and therefore does not have direct access to the RTGS systems operated by HKICL, it has appointed eight Hong Kong licensed banks as its Settlement Banks to conduct money settlement with HKCC Participants via intra-bank transfers on its behalf. - 9.2 To manage the credit and liquidity risk exposure to the funds held or processed by its Settlement Banks, HKCC applies criteria in selecting its Settlement Banks.
+Because HKCC is not an HKMA licensed bank and therefore does not have direct access to the RTGS systems operated by HKICL, it has appointed seven Hong Kong licensed banks as its Settlement Banks to conduct money settlement with HKCC Participants via intra-bank transfers on its behalf. - 9.2 To manage the credit and liquidity risk exposure to the funds held or processed by its Settlement Banks, HKCC applies criteria in selecting its Settlement Banks.
 Each appointed Settlement Bank must be a HKMA licensed bank, with a minimum credit rating of A3 or equivalent or be a HKD note-issuing bank, and with proven operational capability and reliability, such as the ability to meet HKCC's payment cut-off schedules.
 The appointed Settlement Bank is required to sign an agreement with HKCC, which covers obligations of the Settlement Bank, irrevocability of transfers and immediate availability of inward payments.
 Pursuant to the agreements, all confirmations effected by each Settlement Bank in relation to credits to HKCC's account are final and conclusive, and may not be revoked by the Settlement Bank without the prior agreement in writing by HKCC.
 Funds credited to HKCC's bank accounts are cleared and immediately available to HKCC. - 9.3 HKCC conducts due diligence reviews of each of its Settlement Banks periodically, with ad hoc reviews, where necessary.
 The review includes validations of its status being a HKMA licensed bank, financial strength and operational reliability.
 HKCC also monitors and manages the concentration of exposures to Settlement Banks periodically.
-The liquidity stress testing described under Principle 7: Liquidity Risk includes scenarios for the failure of HKCC Settlement Banks.
+The liquidity stress testing described under Principle 7: Liquidity Risk includes scenarios for the failure of HKCC Settlement Banks. - 9.4 In the case of physically settled CNH and USD gold futures contracts, upon the creation of the Re-novated Contracts HKCC becomes a Settlement Agent for both HKCC Participants.
+Although HKCC no longer acts as CCP under the Re-novated Contracts it does facilitate the settlement.
+HKCC receives the payment from the buying HKCC Participant and places the funds in a segregated account.
+HKCC will release such funds to the selling HKCC Participant only when it has received confirmation from the Approved Depository that the transfer of the physical gold from the selling HKCC Participant's account to the buying HKCC Participant's account has been effected.